-There are nearly as many books about the Camino as there are kilometers of it!
+There are nearly as many books about the Camino as there are kilometres of it!
 Here- is a list and brief description of some of the more popular and useful ones.
-We… Read More

 The Australian Friends of the Camino

-Pilgrims in Sydney: a support group for the Camino de Santiago
+A support group for the Camino de Santiago.

-A comprehensive and broad ranging forum about the camino, covering many topics with many thousands of posts from members who have walked it and ‘newbies’:
+A comprehensive and broad forum about the Camino, covering many topics with many thousands of posts from members who have walked it and ‘newbies’.

 Gear outfitters for the Camino